Image Description

 Before we get to the FAQ section, let us address a few pitfalls that trip up otherwise smart leadership teams:

-- Choosing based solely on cost.
+1. Choosing solely based on cost.
 The cheapest option is not always the most cost-effective one.
-A fractional leader who costs less per month but cannot execute on their own recommendations may end up costing you more in delayed projects and missed deadlines.
+A fractional leader who costs less per month but is unable to execute on their own recommendations based on availability may end up costing you more in delayed projects and missed deadlines.

-- Ignoring the execution gap.
+4. Ignoring the execution gap.
 Strategy without execution is just a slide deck.
-If you choose a fractional model, make sure someone on your team has the bandwidth and skill to implement the recommendations.
+If you choose a fractional HR model, make sure someone on your team has the bandwidth and skill to implement their recommendations.
 Otherwise, you are paying for advice you cannot act on.

-- Waiting too long to get help.
+5. Waiting too long to get help.
 By the time most companies realize they need HR support, they are already dealing with compliance risks, employee dissatisfaction, or manager burnout.
-Whether you choose embedded or fractional, earlier is almost always better.
+Whether you choose embedded or fractional HR, earlier is almost always better.

 Frequently Asked Questions About Embedded HR vs Fractional HR